aCapone1/Gaussian-Processes-for-Event-Triggered-Backstepping/README.md

 Getting started
 ---------------

-This library is tested based on Matlab 2022a together with the GPML toolbox, which can be downloaded from http://gaussianprocess.org/gpml/code/matlab/doc/index.html and needs to be included in the folder.
+This library is tested based on Matlab 2022a together with the GPML toolbox, which can be downloaded from http://gaussianprocess.org/gpml/code/matlab/doc/index.html.
+The GPML toolbox foldr needs to be named 'gpml' and be included in the same folder as this README.

 To run the simulation just run the script run_olrt_experiment on Matlab.
 System parameters and Gaussian process hyperparameters can be changed in the function get_parameters.